 Have a Plan to Help You Quit Smoking

 Quitting smoking is hard, but it’s doable.
-A study in Biological Psychiatry shows that about three months after you stop, your brain dopamine — which is connected to reward and addiction — will return to normal levels.
+Studies show that your brain dopamine — connected to reward and addiction — can return to normal levels about three months after you stop.
 Your brain will begin to get used to not smoking, putting you on the path to breaking the cycle of addiction.
 Here are a few tips to help you quit for good:

 - Make a fresh start.
 Make an appointment with your dental professional and have your teeth professionally cleaned.
 Seeing and feeling your shiny clean teeth will make you want to keep them that way.

 - Avoid smoking triggers.
 Stay away from people, places, and things that tempt you to smoke.
 These triggers include stress, alcohol, coffee, and hanging out with people who smoke.
 Throw out cigarettes, e-cigarettes, vaporizers, lighters, and ashtrays, and go to places where smoking isn’t allowed.

 - Incorporate healthy oral substitutes.
 Having nutritious snacks around — like carrots, celery, and sunflower seeds — can help curb your urge to smoke.
 Not hungry?
 Have some sugar-free chewing gum.
 Staying hydrated can all help, too.

 - Freshen the air.
 Clean up your car and home to remove the smell of cigarettes.
 You don’t need a reminder of old habits; plus, the fresh scent can encourage you to keep going.